Johari19/JosephAmbayecdotDev-/content/post/python-program-support-library.md

 <https://youtu.be/209Iq2ln_No>

 ```
 one day I hope to get my library on pip!
-Maybe I'll look like this:
+Maybe It'll look like this:
 $ pip3 install ppsl
 $ python3
 >>> from ppsl import *